Inspecting and Maintaining Pad Flanges in Industrial Piping Systems

 Corrosion

 Corrosion is a major issue that can compromise the integrity of pad flanges.
+Caused by exposure to corrosive environments such as chemicals, moisture, and saltwater, corrosion weakens the flange material, leading to potential leaks and failures.

 Cracks and Fractures

-• Effects: Compromise the structural integrity of the flange, leading to possible failure.
+Cracks and fractures can develop due to mechanical stress, thermal cycling, and welding defects.
+These compromise the structural integrity of the flange, leading to possible failure.

 Wear and Erosion

 Wear and erosion occur due to the continuous flow of abrasive materials through the piping system.
+This causes thinning of the flange material, leading to reduced strength and potential leaks.

 Steps for Inspecting Pad Flanges